waynodiablo/Oystercard/pills/dm_db_relationships.md

 ![Many-to-many-through-via](images/db-relationships/many-to-many-through-via.png)

 In this example a person can have many friends and also be a friend to many people.
 On the both sides of this relationship is the `people` table.
-The bridge table `friendships` contain two foreign keys - `source_id` and `target_id`.
-In the model we have to define the association with the bridge table name and foreign key name.
+The join table `friendships` contain two foreign keys - `source_id` and `target_id`.
+In the model we have to define the association with the join table name and the foreign key name.

 ```ruby
 class Person